Yoo Ara: 2014: Departure from Hello Venus and Pledis

 Yoo Ara was featured in label mate SEVENTEEN's Remix of the song "A Midsummer Night's Sweetness" by Raina and San E, the remix being released on July 27.

 Four days later, an official statement was posted stating that Pledis and Fantagio had decided to end their collaboration project: Hello Venus.
 Yoo Ara and Yoonjo, Pledis' contributions, would be leaving the group, and the rest would stay as a Fantagio act.

 On November 21, Yoo Ara uploaded a video to Instagram, showing her with a guitar case and a bag, walking out of a building.
 It has since been deleted.
 Later that day, Urban Works Entertainment uploaded a profile for Yoo Ara on their website, showing that Yoo Ara had departed from Pledis.
 Ara's signing with Urban Works was formally announced on December 1.

-2015: Musical debut
+2015: Musical actress debut

 On February 11, it was revealed that Yoo Ara would be cast as the female lead in the Japanese musical remake of Moon Embracing the Sun.
 The musical will open its curtains at Theater BRAVA in Osaka on the 20th, as well as U-Port Hall in Tokyo in April.

 On August 5, 2015, Urban Works announced that Yoo Ara will be acting in The Alchemist as Yoo Jin Ah, Oh Young Ji's best friend and roommate, played by Kara's Youngji.

 2016: Departure from Urban Works

-In 2016, Yoo Ara departed from Urban Works.
+In 2016, Yoo Ara departed from Urban Works after she decided to not renew her contract.

 Personal life

-Ara went to Seoul Music High School, the same school as SHINee’s Jonghyun, Block B’s Zico and Boyfriend’s Jeongmin.
+Ara went to Seoul Music High School, the same school as SHINee's Jonghyun, Block B's Zico and Boyfriend's Jeongmin.
 She graduated on February 19, 2010, two years earlier than usual.
+On June 11, 2024, she revealed that she had been diagnosed with cancer and that she had undergone emergency surgery to remove the tumor.